Scroll to navigation

 rd.nvmf.discover={rdma|fc|tcp},<traddr>,[<host_traddr>],[<trsvcid>]

 Discover and connect to a NVMe-over-Fabric controller specified by <traddr> and the optionally <host_traddr> or <trsvcid>.
 The first argument specifies the transport to use; currently only rdma, fc, or tcp are supported.
+The <traddr> parameter can be set to auto to select autodiscovery; in that case all other parameters are ignored.
 This parameter can be specified multiple times.

 NBD